 In proving \eqref{mainalt}, \eqref{mainalt1} we make no special assumption concerning the decay of the derivatives of $f$ with respect to increasing dimension.
 Numerical experiments for the non-oscillatory case (e.g., \cite{GeGr:03,nobile2016adaptive}) have shown that if a suitable decay rate is present, then dimension-adaptive algorithms will give better results as $d$ increases.
 Theory underpinning the idea of the dimension-adaptive algorithms is given in \cite{chkifa2014high,schillings2013sparse}.
 In \S \ref{subsec:quad} we give computations using both a standard and a dimension-adaptive method (the latter adapted from the algorithm in \cite{nobile2016adaptive}) for the oscillatory quadrature problem.
 These demonstrate the theoretical properties of the former in general and the efficiency of the latter in cases where the importance of the dimensions is decaying.

 As an application of our FCCS rule, we consider the UQ problem for the one-space-dimensional Helmholtz boundary-value problem:

-where $k$ is the wave number, $u_L$ and $n_{\infty}>0$ are constants, $ F $ is a smooth funtion and $n^2$ is the (generally variable) refractive index, here also assumed sufficiently smooth.
+where $k$ is the wave number, $u_L$ and $n_{\infty}>0$ are constants, $ F $ is a smooth function and $n$ is the (generally variable) refractive index, here assumed sufficiently smooth and uniformly bounded above and below by positive numbers.
 The boundary conditions model a sound-soft scattering boundary at $x=0$ and a simple absorbing boundary condition at $x = 1$.
 In our UQ problem, $n$ is assumed to be a random field of the form